lynnfaraday/aresmush.com/_root/fs3/fs3.3/choosing-fs3.md

 You can do a fantasy setting in FS3, but it's like trying to fit a square peg into a round hole.
 Melee tactics, mounted combat, hodgepodge armor (chain vest + leather arms, for instance) and different weapon skills do not fit well in FS3.

 Similarly, FS3 is not really geared for superhero/supernatural games.
 It simply has no concept of "powers", and the rating system is not designed to accommodate superhuman abilities.
+You can do it, but it's not a great fit.

 # Lightly-Coded